geeksblabla/armc/README.md

 ## Devc-Casablanca Challenge

-Use the fez model and it's texture to build a face tracker effect for facebook and instagram.
+Use the fez model and its texture to build a face tracker effect for facebook and instagram.

-Resources are available in challenge folder, make sure to convert the texture to a supported image format for Spark AR studio.
+Resources are available in challenge folder, make sure to convert the texture to a supported image format for Spark AR Studio.

 Surprise us and post your creative idea in the group [devc-casa](https://www.facebook.com/groups/DevC.Casablanca/)

 ## Encoding audio

-To be able to use audio in Spark AR Studio you will need to encode you audio file
+To be able to use audio in Spark AR Studio you will need to encode your audio file

 Convert audio from stereo to mono